ChrickeR/chricker.github.io/_posts/assignments/2023-03-09-how_to_tackle_digtalization.md

 I'm excited to share my ideas and lessons learned on how to navigate digitalization with you in a series of blog posts.
 I'm eager to explore ways to Enable Digital and Being Digital with all of you.

-For years, I've been working and talking to colleagues and friends about this topic, and I figured it's finally time to share my thoughts and get some wider feedback.
-So don't be shy - feel free to share, ask questions, and make suggestions!
+For years, I’ve been working with digitalization and discussing the topic with colleagues and friends, and I figured it’s finally time to share my thoughts, lessons learned and maby one or two stories from the journey to get some wider feedback.
+So don’t be shy - feel free to share, ask questions, and make suggestions!

 > Any opinions I express here are my own and not necessarily those of my employer or customers.